8 Ways to Prevent Hearing Loss

 - Often hear ringing in your ears

-If you have some hearing loss, you can prevent more damage by steering clear of loud noises.
-If your problem is severe enough, you might think about getting a hearing aid or other treatment.
-Be sure to see your doctor if you have a sudden change in your hearing that you can’t explain.
+If you have some hearing loss, you can avoid getting more damage by steering clear of loud noises.
+If your problem is severe enough, think about a hearing aid or other treatment.
+Be sure to see your doctor if you have a sudden change in what you can hear that you can’t explain.
 It could be a symptom of other serious medical problems.